ffeng23/LocalAlign/README_MapIsotype.txt

 -d 2  for 3' mapping
 -g 10 to gap opening of 10 might be good
--e 5 to extension of score of 5
+-e 5 to extension score of 5
 -n 0.7 70% matching is a good empirical rate.

 the rest should be using the default one.